asanetargoss/HardcoreAlchemy/README.md

 # Developing/building

 ## Dependencies

+**NOTE: There is currently an issue with Spice of Life/AppleCore causing crashes in the development build.
+For now, please disable those mods and comment out code that references it.
+I am working on creating a custom build that should resolve the issue.**

 This branch targets the 0.3.11+ version of the modpack.
 Download the 0.3.11 zip file from the link below and add its contents to libs/ (create the folder if it does not exist):

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs